bokeh/bokeh/sphinx/source/docs/user_guide/styling.rst

 plot, so you may want to keep them.
 Plots will only resize down to a minimum of 100px (height or width) to prevent problems in displaying your plot.

+For more precise control over how the plot scales to fill its container, see the documentation on the :ref:`~bokeh.models.layouts.LayoutDOM.sizing_mode` parameter.

 .. warning::
     This feature is known not to work when combined with HBox.
     This is a new feature and may have other issues when used in different circumstances.